brendanartley/NHL-Event-Detection/README.md

 ### Presentation

-My groupmates and I pit together a video explaining the project in some more detail.
+My groupmates and I put together a video explaining the project in some more detail.

 - [Event Detection Presentation (Youtube)](https://www.youtube.com/watch?v=AGMcEMRGVVA)